OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 If you don't have access to the source, you can try binary patching or runtime manipulation:

-- If OpenSSL certificate pinning is used, you can try [binary patching](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2015/january/bypassing-openssl-certificate-pinning-in-ios-apps/ "Bypassing OpenSSL Certificate Pinning in iOS Apps").
+- If OpenSSL certificate pinning is used, you can try [binary patching](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2015/january/bypassing-openssl-certificate-pinning-in-ios-apps/).
 - Applications written with Apache Cordova or Adobe PhoneGap use a lot of callbacks.
 Look for the callback function that's called on success and manually call it with Cycript.
 - Sometimes, the certificate is a file in the application bundle.
 Replacing the certificate with Burp's certificate may be sufficient, but beware the certificate's SHA sum.
 If it's hardcoded into the binary, you must replace it too!

 Certificate pinning is a good security practice and should be used for all applications that handle sensitive information.
 [EFF's Observatory](https://www.eff.org/pl/observatory) lists the root and intermediate CAs that major operating systems automatically trust.
-Please refer to the [map of the roughly 650 organizations that are Certificate Authorities Mozilla or Microsoft trust (directly or indirectly)](https://www.eff.org/files/colour_map_of_CAs.pdf "Map of the 650-odd organizations that function as Certificate Authorities trusted (directly or indirectly) by Mozilla or Microsoft").
+Please refer to the [map of the roughly 650 organizations that are Certificate Authorities Mozilla or Microsoft trust (directly or indirectly)](https://www.eff.org/files/colour_map_of_CAs.pdf).
 Use certificate pinning if you don't trust at least one of these CAs.

 If you want to get more details about white box testing and typical code patterns, refer to "iOS Application Security" by David Thiel.
 It contains descriptions and code snippets illustrating the most common certificate pinning techniques.